muhammadghazali/kabam-kernel/README.md

 This is typicale plugin code.
 It is placed there [https://github.com/mywebclass/mwc_plugin_example](https://github.com/mywebclass/mwc_plugin_example)

-*Important* - when you create plugin, the `setAppParameters`, `setAppMiddlewares` APPLIES to all enviroments!
+*Important* - when you create plugin, the `extendApp`, `extendMiddlewares` APPLIES to all enviroments!
-Furthemore, `setAppMiddlewares` binds to route '/'
+Furthemore, `extendMiddlewares` binds to route '/'

 ```javascript